epam/edp-install/documentation/kubernetes_install_edp.md

     - jenkins.stagesVersion - version of EDP-Stages library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-stages/releases);
     - jenkins.pipelinesVersion - version of EDP-Pipeline library for Jenkins.
 The released version can be found on [GitHub](https://github.com/epmd-edp/edp-library-pipelines/releases);
     - adminConsole.version - EDP image and tag.
 The released version can be found on [Dockerhub](https://hub.docker.com/r/epamedp/edp-admin-console/tags);
     - perf.* - Integration with PERF is in progress.
-Should be false so far.
+Should be false so far;
+    - edp.keycloakNamespace: namespace where Keycloak is installed;
+    - edp.keycloakUrl: FQDN Keycloak URL.
 ```

 Mandatory parameters:
  ```
-    - edp.name - previously defined name of your EDP tenant that is to be deployed (e.g. "demo");
+    - edp.name - previously defined name of your EDP project <edp-project>;
     - edp.superAdmins - administrators of your tenant separated by escaped comma (\,);
     - edp.dnsWildCard - DNS wildcard for routing in your K8S cluster;
     - edp.storageClass - storage class that will be used for persistent volumes provisioning;